 Indeed, when I asked Bill Johnson, 65, what he wants to be remembered for, he didn't point to the miracles, signs and wonders.
 He didn't point to revival.
 He didn't point to a sermon.
 He didn't point to a megachurch.
 In truth, he really doesn't care if anyone remembers him at all—and he didn't hesitate to offer a simple yet profound answer: "I want to be remembered for being faithful, that I did what He said."

-Jennifer LeClaire is senior editor of Charisma magazine, director of Awakening House of Prayer and author of many books, including The Next Great Move of God.
+Jennifer LeClaire is the former editor of Charisma magazine, director of Awakening House of Prayer and author of many books, including The Next Great Move of God.
 Visit her online at jenniferleclaire.org.

 Learn how to trust God and see His purpose for you come to pass—even when it seems impossible.
 Visit johnson.charismamag.com.